pharo-open-documentation/pharo-wiki/General/GithubActions.md

     types: [assigned, opened, synchronize, reopened]
 ```

-Here the workflow runs on every pull requests and every commit of any branch except `master`.
+Here the workflow runs on every pull request and every commit of any branch except `master`.

 ### Target releases